mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 Actor(id=Id(id=5), firstName=FirstName(firstName=Jason), lastName=LastName(lastName=Momoa))
 ```

-As we may expect, the flow contains an actor from the JLA and almost every two actors from the Avengers.
+As we may expect, the flow contains an actor from the JLA almost every two actors from the Avengers.
 Once the Avengers actors are finished, the JLA actors fulfill the rest of the flow.
 The execution halts when both flows have finished emitting all their values.

 The `merge` function is the first transformation we see not defined as an extension function of the `Flow` type.
 It's a top-level function in the `Kotlinx.coroutines.flow` package.
 The `merge` function is defined as follows: